webian/bootstrap_dummy/Readme.rst

 Notice the ``htdocs`` folder located at the root of the direction is not mandatory.
 It just matches our hosting convention in our company.
 If you want to get rid of it, rename the file structure to your convenience when configuring the Virtual Host.

---Notice the composer step is not mandatory-- (**not true as of today since ``EXT:speciality`` was not published on the TER**).
-The difference is that extensions will be fetched from the TER and managed from the Extension Manager for update which is fine but not as fancy as the composer approach.
-Besides the fancy part, the main reasons to use Composer is the capability to handle extension from Git / SVN repositories.

 How to continue?
 ==================